Paper cartridge: History

 Paper cartridges have been in use for nearly as long as hand-held firearms, with a number of sources dating their use back to the late 14th century.
 Historians note their use by soldiers of Christian I in 1586, while the Dresden museum has evidence dating their use to 1591, and Capo Bianco writes in 1597 that paper cartridges had long been in use by Neapolitan soldiers.
 Their use became widespread by the 17th century.
 The first army to officially use paper cartridges is presumed to be "piechota wybraniecka" of Poland under the rule of Stephen Báthory.

+Paper cartridges were often coated in beeswax, lard, or tallow to aid with firearm functioning and maintenance.
+The coating repels water and protects the wrapped content from moisture, acts as lubricant for the bullet traveling down the bore, and melts upon firing; the melted coating mixes with the powder residue and makes resulting fouling easier to remove.
+The coating also protects gunpowder from being ignited by unintended sources like stray sparks, making them less hazardous to carry and handle (especially in combat).

 Cultural impact

-Paper cartridges were often coated in beeswax, lard, or tallow, which served a number of purposes.
-They provided some degree of water resistance, they lubricated the paper-wrapped bullet as they were pushed down the bore, they melted upon firing to mix with the powder residue and make the resulting fouling easier to remove, and they were not as hazardous to carry and handle (especially in combat) since the gunpowder inside was not as susceptible to being ignited by stray sparks or other ignition sources.

 The standard procedure for loading a musket or rifled musket involved biting open the cartridge.
 In 1857, a new cartridge greased with tallow helped start the Indian Rebellion of 1857.
 The grease used on these cartridges was rumoured to include tallow derived from beef, which would be offensive to Hindus, and pork, which would be offensive to Muslims - and the sepoy soldiers in the employ of the British were largely Hindu or Muslim.
 Rumors of the use of lard and tallow in the lubrication of the cartridges they were using were part of the cause of the Rebellion of 1857.